 Joan Ruhl - Volunteer since 2012

-Joan Ruhl volunteered to fill the vacant position of NCMF Recording Secretary where she stepped into the shoes of Kirsten Eland, the outgoing secretary who served 15 years as secretary and programs committee member.
+Joan Ruhl volunteered to fill the vacant position of NCF Recording Secretary where she stepped into the shoes of Kirsten Eland, the outgoing secretary who served 15 years as secretary and programs committee member.
 Joan is a Houdini in disguise who effortlessly captures every salient point from quarterly board of directors and executive committee meetings without a tape recorder or copious notes.
 Jokingly she is accused of wearing a wire.
-In her spare time, Joan also volunteers at the Foundation’s quarterly program events in order to provide an overview of each program for the NCMF website.
+In her spare time, Joan has also volunteered at the Foundation’s quarterly program events to provide an overview of each program for the NCF website.